-– Temperatures are still low overnight.
+– Temperatures are frequently below freezing overnight.
 Bringing a full clothing layering system with you in your pack is essential for day hikes and overnight hikes.
-This includes noncotton layers, warm hat and gloves, and a “puffy” – an insulated jacket that’s easy to take on and off throughout your hike.
+This includes non-cotton layers, warm hat, gloves, and a “puffy” – an insulated jacket that’s easy to take on and off throughout your hike.
+Try to stay dry as much as possible as layers that are wet can bring down your temperature.
+Changing into dry layers during your hike can help keep you warm.

 Carry It In, Carry It Out: The Catskill Park is a carry it in, carry it out park—please be sure to hike out all of your trash and dispose of it properly!